Priapulida: Anatomy

 The alimentary canal is straight, consisting of an eversible pharynx, an intestine, and a short rectum.
 The pharynx is muscular and lined by teeth.
-Three of the five extant families have gone through a significant miniaturization and become detritivores (Tubiluchidae and Meiopriapulidae) and filter feeders (Chaetostephanidae).
-The two remaining families Priapulidae and Halicryptidae are larger carnivores that feed on other animals, although some species also consume detritus as larvae.
+Three of the five extant families have gone through a significant miniaturization, becoming detritivores (Tubiluchidae and Meiopriapulidae) and filter feeders (Chaetostephanidae).
+The two remaining families of Priapulidae and Halicryptidae are larger carnivores that feed on other animals, although some species also consume detritus as larvae.
 The shape of the teeth reflect these different lifestyles, and seem to be adapted mainly towards grasping prey or raking detritus from the sediment into the mouth.
 The anus is terminal, although in Priapulus one or two hollow ventral diverticula of the body-wall stretch out behind it.

 The nervous system consists of a nerve ring around the pharynx and a prominent cord running the length of the body with ganglia and longitudinal and transversal neurites consistent with an orthogonal organisation.
-The nervous system retains a basiepidermal configuration with a connection with the ectoderm, forming part of the body wall.
+The nervous system retains a basiepidermal configuration with a connection to the ectoderm, forming part of the body wall.
 There are no specialized sense organs, but there are sensory nerve endings in the body, especially on the proboscis.

 The priapulids are gonochoristic, having two separate sexes (i.e. male and female).
 Their male and female organs are closely associated with the excretory protonephridia.
 They comprise a pair of branching tufts, each of which opens to the exterior on one side of the anus.
 The tips of these tufts enclose a flame-cell like those found in flatworms and other animals, and these probably function as excretory organs.
 As the animals mature, diverticula arise on the tubes of these organs, which develop either spermatozoa or ova.
 These sex cells pass out through the ducts.
-The perigenital area of the genus Tubiluchus exhibit sexual dimorphism.
+The perigenital area of the genus Tubiluchus exhibits sexual dimorphism.

 Reproduction and development

 For the species Priapulus caudatus, the 80 μm egg undergoes a total and radial cleavage following a symmetrical and subequal pattern.
 Development is remarkably slow, with the first cleavage taking place 15 hours after fertilization, gastrulation after several days and hatching of the first 'lorica' larvae after 15 to 20 days.
 The species Meiopriapulus fijiensis have direct development.
 In current systematics, they are described as protostomes, despite having a deuterostomic development.
-Because the group is so ancient, it is assumed the deuterostome condition which appears to be ancestral for bilaterians have been maintained.
+Because the group is so ancient, it is assumed the deuterostome condition, which appears to be ancestral for bilaterians, has been maintained.